 Measure bath salt into a large bowl.

-Add 2 tablespoons of oil and stir well.
+Add 2 Tablespoons of olive oil and stir well.
 You want the mixture to be saturated and smooth, but not goopy.
 Add additional oil as needed, but you likely won’t need all of it.
+Add essential oils as desired, if using.

 But I needed something more middle of the road… definitely abrasive to scrub off the dirt and grime, but not when every last square inch is covered… You know, something for when we’re just a “normal” amount of dirty.

-My typical body wash is actually extras of a big batch of homemade liquid face wash made with goat milk soap.
-My perfect ration is 1 part homemade salt scrub to 3 parts homemade liquid soap, but you can adjust the ratio so that it has the scrub-factor you’re looking for.
+My typical body wash formula is actually extra of a big batch of homemade liquid face wash made with goat milk soap.
+My perfect ratio for daily use is 1 part homemade salt scrub to 3 parts homemade liquid soap, but you can adjust the ratio so that it has the scrub factor you’re looking for.
+Test in small batches until you’ve found the perfect combination of soothing ingredients for you.

-Note: It’s best to combine the salt scrub and body wash just before the shower, but you can make enough for two days worth.
+Note: It’s best to combine the salt scrub and body wash just before the shower, but you can make enough for two days’ worth.
 Depending on your body wash, the salt may begin to dissolve after two days.
-Test in small batches until you’ve found the perfect combination for you.

 Hi,